There are misunderstandings about organic plants. For the safety and life of caterpillars, let’s explain.

 When we are checking to see if a plant is safe for caterpillars, we shouldn’t ask if it is organic.
 We should ask about pesticides in general, organic OR inorganic in nature.
 If you save me from iron poisoning, it won’t make a bit of difference if you feed me water hemlock instead.

 We are not saying that organic isn’t wonderful.
-We are simply saying that it can be totally deadly to caterpillars, used on plants for the express purpose of killing caterpillars.
+We are simply saying that it can be totally deadly to caterpillars, often used on plants for the express purpose of killing caterpillars.

 The restrictions and guidelines for ‘certified organic’ plants are set to ensure safety for humans, not for caterpillar safety.